MananKanani5/mern-setup/README.md

 # mern-setup
 This repository contains a basic MERN (MongoDB, Express.js, React.js, Node.js) setup for building full-stack web applications following the MVC (Model-View-Controller) architecture..
 It includes separate directories for the backend and frontend components, allowing for modular development and easy deployment.

+Don't forget to star⭐ this repository if you find it helpful!
+It helps to show appreciation for the work put into this project.

+For more information about me, visit my [Manan Kanani](https://www.manankanani.in).
+You can also reach out to me directly through the contact form on my website.

 ## Installation

 1. **Clone the repository:**